This class explores the relationship between form and content: How is meaning constructed and communicated through visual language?

 Read, Watch, Write

 - Archive as Method.
 Screening. (password on Canvas).
-As a response, summarize your interest in archives in 200 words.
-Use at least one example from the screening.
-Add to the google doc in our shared google drive WEEK 2.
-Submit by 9/8 6pm ECT
+As a response, summarize your interest in archives in 200 words—use at least one examples from the screening.
+Find an external definition of what an archive is (= not written by yourself but found in a book, an institutional website, …) and add this & source at the end of your paragraph.
+Work in the google doc in our shared google drive WEEK 2.
+Submit by Wednesday, 9/6, 6pm ECT

 - John Berger: Ways of Seeing, pages 7-10 (min)